 While I was waiting for the train, the unmistakable aroma of chocolate knocked on my nose, entering without permission.
 It woke up my senses, so I started looking around just to realized that the lovely 90 years old lady sitting next to me was enjoying chocolate.

 One would think she had a few ones or a little bag at least.
 Wrong.!
 Wrong, my dear friends..!

 The lady in question had a box, a whole box.
 If I ever thought, I loved chocolate I have certainly met my match.

 She noticed me.
 And offered me one of the sweetest smiles, I have seen in a long time.
 I bowed.
 And I think she found me worthy of sharing her precious treasures, because, to the horror of many, she extended the box towards me, offering to share her cherished chocolates.
 I didn’t want to accept them but she was looking at me with such tenderness that I couldn’t refuse, I seriously couldn’t.

 I took one.
 The lovely granny smiled happily.

 My train came, I would have loved to stay longer with her, but life in Tokyo is not only busy but regulated to a rigorous schedule, even the trains.
 We said goodbye with another bow.

-I hop on my train.
-But turned around to have one last look at the lovely granny, she was there, waving goodbye until my train disappeared into nothingness.
+I hopped on my train.
+But turned around to have one last look at the lovely granny, and she was there, waving goodbye until my train disappeared into nothingness.